humdrum-tools/humdrum-documentation/guide/ch27/index.md

 ```

 If we add this to the end of our command sequence, then the output would
-simply be a sequence of numbers \-- where each number indicates the
+simply be a sequence of numbers &mdash; where each number indicates the
 number of syllables in successive phrases.
 In the case of *O Solis
 Ortus* our output would consist of a series of 8s indicating that each
 phrase contains precisely eighth syllables.